 - The person’s age (older people are more likely to get infections, with or without cancer)

 - How much cancer there is (the stage of the cancer)

 Some drugs affect the bone marrow and immune system more than others.
 But chemo drugs can have different effects on how well the body makes white blood cells, red blood cells, and platelets.
 In most cases, white blood cells are the ones most affected by chemo.
-(See the section called “ How does the body normally resist infections?” for more on the bone marrow and blood cells.)
+(See How does your body normally resist infections? for more on the bone marrow and blood cells.)
 After treatment ends, your blood cell counts usually go back to normal over time.

-Radiation therapy’s effects on bone marrow cells can be much like the effects of chemo.
+The effects of radiation therapy on bone marrow cells can be much like the effects of chemo.
 It also can cause low white blood cell counts, which increases the risk for infections.

 Many things affect how radiation therapy affects the immune system, such as:

 - The total radiation dose

 - The part of the body being treated with radiation